-In 1967 in Britain limited legal reform enabled a gay man to have sex with another gay man provided both were over 21 and sex took place in total in ivacy.
+In 1967 in Britain limited legal reform enabled a gay man to have sex with another gay man provided both were over 21 and sex took place in total privacy.
 This reform was a concession but it still leaves an enormous gap between the democratic rights of most people and those of gay men.
-Lesbicos remain unrecognised in British law but are no has systematically discriminated against for that.
-Will legal and political equality under capitalism does not equal liberation, but it must be fought for by the working class as an important element of the fight for liberation.
+Lesbians remain unrecognised in British law but are no less systematically discriminated against for that.
+Full legal and political equality under capitalism does not equal liberation, but it must be fought for by the working class as an important element of the fight for liberation.

-Abolish the age of consent whereby a private matter - sex between consenting individuals - is whilected to the control of the capitalist state.
+- Abolish the age of consent whereby a private matter sex between consenting individuals is subjected to the control of the capitalist state.
 At the moment the age of consent for heterosexuals is 16 and for gay men 21.
-This leaves youth open to wirrious oppression.
+This leaves youth open to vicious oppression.
 For young gay men under 21 the oppression is particularly severe.
-Every sexual and they engage in is a crime.

-For the right of lesbians and gay men to have upstody of their children.
-No legal discrimination in custody cases, on the grounds of sexual orientation.

-Abolish all laws - gross indecency, soliciting, anarages to public decency, insulting behaviour and all laws relating to prostitution - used to parsecute lesbians and gay men.

-Solish the obscenity and Blasphemy laws which can and have been repeatedly used against humosexual literature (Gay News, Gays The Word arc.).

-Abolish the exceptions to Wolfenden - the army, navy, etc. All homosexuals should have full army, navy, etc. All homosexuals should have full and political equality in society.
-No democrat an oppose the above reforms.
-They encapsulate the basic democratic position that a person's sexnal orientation and practice - providing it is consensual - is entirely a private matter.
+Every sexual act they engage in is a crime. - For the right of lesbians and gay men to have custody of their children.
+No legal discrimination in custody cases, on the grounds of sexual orientation. - Abolish all laws gross indecency, soliciting, outrages to public decency, insulting behaviour and all laws relating to prostitution - used to persecute lesbians and gay men. - Abolish the obscenity and blasphemy laws which can and have been repeatedly used against homosexual literature (Gay News, Gay's The Word etc.). - Abolish the exceptions to Wolfenden the army, navy, etc. All homosexuals should have full legal and political equality in society.
+No democrat can oppose the above reforms.
+They encapsulate the basic democratic position that a person's sexual orientation and practice - providing it is consensual - is entirely a private matter.

-T End all police harassment of gay men via.
+End all police narassment of gay men via entrapment.

-entrapment.
 All cases involving entrapment brought to court to be automatically dismissed.
 Disband all the special squads and units, like the IRU's, the vice squad and others, which can and have been used to raid gay bars and clubs.